 A higher level of treatment-focused support (HCTC).
 As part of a mental health treatment team, foster parents work with one or two children at a time.
 In this structured, yet loving environment, children learn new coping skills and stabilize their behaviors so they can return to their families or move on to other permanency plans.

 Whether it’s serving children with a higher-level of care needs or providing a more traditional foster home, please take the next step and contact us today! eMail Foster Care or call 800 939-5432

 To take the next step

-in foster parenting or if you would like more information please contact Foster Care or call 800 939-5432.
+in becoming a foster parent or if you would like more information please contact Foster Care or call 800 939-5432.